-Beyond NDTR: ReconciliACTion
+Beyond NDTR: ReconciliACTion Speaker Serieses

-The ReconciliACTION series is intended to bring us together towards radical truth telling and self-reflection to reconcile Canada’s ongoing settler colonialism with the loving future we envision for our communities.
+Atlohsa and the Office of Indigenous Initiatives have partnered to invite you to learn and unlearn with us through our year-long speaker series entitled ReconciliACTION: Speaker Series offered at Wampum Learning Lodge at London, Ontario.
+We invite you to learn with us as we journey together towards radical truth telling and self-reflection to reconcile Canada’s ongoing settler colonialism with the loving future we envision for our communities.
 All are welcome.

 We wore our orange shirts, now what?